In the UK, under The Abortion Act 1967, abortions can only be carried out in a hospital or a specialist licensed clinic.

 Surgical dilation and evacuation (from 15 weeks of pregnancy)

 Surgical dilation and evacuation (D&E) is a procedure carried out under general anaesthetic.
 Your cervix will be gently stretched and dilated and forceps and a suction tube will be used to remove the foetus and tissue within the womb.

 Surgical D&E usually takes 10-20 minutes to perform and, if you are healthy and there are no complications, you may be able to return home the same day.
 The clinic or hospital will advise if you need to stay in hospital overnight.
-As with vacuum aspiration, you may experience some bleeding for up to 14 days.
+As with vacuum aspiration, you may experience some bleeding for up to 21 days.

 Late abortion (20-24 weeks)

 There are two options for a late abortion carried out at 20-24 weeks.
 Both require an overnight stay in hospital and are described below.

 - Surgical two-stage abortion – stage one stops the heartbeat of the foetus and softens the cervix.
 Stage two is carried out the following day and involves removing the foetus and surrounding tissue.
 Both stages are carried out under general anaesthetic.

 - Medically induced abortion – this is similar to a late natural miscarriage and involves the medicine, prostaglandin, being injected into your womb, making it contract strongly (as in labour).
 Contractions can last six to 12 hours.
 You will remain awake during the procedure and will be given medicines to help control the pain if needed.
 D&E may then be used to ensure the womb is completely empty.